MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## Provide feedback

+Above the You can rate feedback by using the like (thumbs up) button for good rating or the dislike (thumbs down) button for a poor rating  [!INCLUDEprod_short].
+This information us can p us improve suggestions.
 To rate the usefulness of Copilot's responses, select the thumbs-up or thumbs-down icon.

 <!--
 1. If you want help getting you're question started, select the prompts either from the **Find**, **Explain**, or **Guide** buttons at the top of the Coplit pane or use the **View Prompts** menu above **Ask a question** box at the bottom.